 The serial number or VIN that each car carries does more than identify that particular car and when it came down the assembly line.
 When coupled with the known owner's name and location it serves as a form of insurance.
 If a registry of VINs is kept up to date it becomes virtually impossible for these cars to be stolen and resold because the registry lists the current owner.
 Professional car thieves realize this and car clubs that utilize registries experience very little thefts reported.

 So the VINs breakdown as follows:

 As you can see in the chart above the most critical digit of the VIN is the eighth as this is a unique MSM "identifier", only North American MSMs have the number 4 in this position.
 In Australia it is the fifth position which identifies the Series number 4.

-VIN locations on the North American MSM (Click on flag to go to Australian VIN locations)
+VIN locations on the North American MSM (Click on flag for Australian/Japan/NZ locations)